-- The ILA creates a cost-sharing structure based on the averaging of population and electric load. - SLCo cost to participate as a non-anchor community will depend on final number of communities but will be in the range of \$20-25,000 and can be covered by current allocated budget
+- The ILA creates a cost-sharing structure based on the averaging of population and electric load. - As a anchor community SLCo costs are based on the above formula and could range between \$40,000 and \$80,000 over two years depending on # of final participating communities.
+If more or all

-- \$40,000 has been budgeted for the project through the ORD Regional Project Budget - Costs will go towards the hiring of energy attorneys and consultants for the next phase of the project scope. - The only additional long-term costs will be noticing of residents which is estimated to be \$10,000. if program is implemented (late 2022 or 2023 at earliest) Afterwards not additional cost will be incurred by the county.
+- If SLCo chooses to participate as a non-anchor community costs will depend on final number of communities but will be in the range of \$25,000 and can be covered by current allocated budget - \$40,000 has already been budgeted for the project through the ORD Regional Project Budget and an additional \$40,000 will be requested in the next budget cycle If SLCo choose to be a anchor. - Costs will go towards the hiring of energy attorneys and consultants for the next phase of the project scope. - Only additional long-term costs will be noticing of residents if program is implemented (late 2022 or 2023 at earliest) Afterwards not additional cost will be incurred by the county. - Below is a breakdown of possible cost allocation for the current slate of anchor communities if SLCo chooses to participate.
+The costs below represent a worst-case scenario where only the below communities continue the program.